Fizzy Egg Dyeing: Easy Baking Soda Easter Science Experiment

-The Science Behind the Fizz
+The Science Behind Fizzy Egg Dyeing

 - Hard-boiled eggs (cooled and dry) – white shelled eggs work best for dyeing